phramework/jsonapi-example/README.md

 ## Run

-To initialize the SQLite database schema and records (required to run only once)
+To initialize the SQLite database schema and records (required to run only once).
+You can reuse the command to reset the data.
 ```bash
 php ./tools/database.php
 ```

 To start local web server at port `8004` execute using php build-in server

 ```bash
 composer run